 The story is fairly trite and underserved, rebels fighting a regime.
 Meanwhile, the premise of Disintegration, character design and voice acting are all fantastic.
 The game’s premise centers around the idea of placing human minds in robot bodies.
 The process was originally voluntary, and Romer was a spokesperson for the process.
 Somewhere along the way, it became compulsory.
 The rebellion is fighting for the right to return to their physical bodies.
 That is a compelling idea that could use some nuance that the game never provides.

-The character design is pretty great for the Integrated characters and it’s a smart decision for a medium budget game to go with characters whose mouths don’t move by design.
+The character design is pretty great for the Integrated characters and it is a smart decision for a medium budget game to go with characters whose mouths do not move by design.
 The game has a real 80s Transformers cartoon vibe.
 It is just a shame that we don’t get more personal interactions with them.
 Especially since each of the voice actors are so unique and are clearly trying to bring as much personality as they can to the limited script.
 They do an exceptional job with what they have.
 Unfortunately, two lines of dialogue between missions just isn’t enough to get a real feel for the characters.
 The game’s score flows between minimalist and nonexistent.
 Long stretches of the game have no music at all.
 It’s an odd design choice to be sure.

 Speaking of stakes, the game reaches a climax halfway through which leaves the remainder of the game feeling somewhat meandering.
 The penultimate mission leaves a massive plot hole that is never resolved dealing with Black Shuck.
-Disintegration leaves a final impression with is a shoulder shrug.
+Disintegration leaves a final impression that is a shoulder shrug.
 A lack of personal drama makes the marquee moment of triumph muted at best.
 For a game that raises questions about reintegrating with humanity, the game never follows up on any of those aspirations.

 Disintegration Is Just Clever Wordplay

 Walking away from Disintegration, every aspect of the game feels baffling.
-It’s a first-person shooter where you never feel the heat of the battle.
+It is a first-person shooter where you never feel the heat of the battle.
 It’s a real-time strategy game that limits your ability to strategize beyond the current instant.
 It tells a story about longing to feel without any feelings attached.
 It is a game I didn’t want to return to while playing and can’t imagine ever doing so now that I’ve beaten it.
 In the end, Disintegration never amounted to more than an intriguing premise.